filegrid/xyolo/README.md

 The server reads the bundled frontend assets from the installed wheel.
 Task metadata and training output remain in the current workspace.

+## Web console layout

+The web console now uses a 1Panel-style left-right workspace:

+- A persistent left sidebar switches between **Datasets**, **Training**, **Models**, **Evaluation**, and **Deploy**
+- The sidebar can be collapsed and the state is remembered in the browser
+- The right content pane stays focused on the active module, and the training module keeps **New / List / Template** as secondary tabs in the header
+- Language, theme, environment details, and external tool entry points stay in the top action area of the content pane

 ## Frontend development

 ```bash